Illinois Channel: Growth & Benchmarks

 In subsequent years, more and more communities added the Illinois Channel's programming.
 Though the study had called for the Illinois Channel to be operated 24/7, across the state, a lack of adequate funds continued to limit the Channel to producing two hours of weekly programming.
 But this programming was well received, and over the next few years, the Illinois Channel's listing of communities where its programming was available on cable, grew to over 128, which connected some 1,400,000 cable homes to the Channel.

 The Illinois Channel was among the first television broadcasters to videostream its programming, launching its videostreaming service in February, 2003.

 The Illinois Channel was the first—and to date only—broadcaster which the Illinois Supreme Court allowed to use two cameras to record its proceedings.
 Under the rules of the Illinois Supreme Court, only one camera is allowed in the Chamber.

 In November 2003, then Illinois State Senator Barack Obama seeking the Democratic nomination for the US Senate seat, was interviewed on the Illinois Channel.
 Obama, who was running behind candidate Blair Hull at the time, went on to win the nomination, the seat in the US Senate, and in 2008, was elected the 44th President of the United States.

 In 2004, the Chicago Medical Society recognized the quality of the Illinois Channel's coverage of the looming Medical Malpractice issues, when it granted the Channel its "Grassroots in Medicine" award, for non-medical providers who advance the cause of medicine.

 In 2008, the Champaign County Medical Society recognized the Channel with its award, for its medical coverage.

-And demonstrating its appeal to both sides as a nonpartisan broadcaster, in November, 2008, Keith Hebeisen who had been the President of the Illinois Trial Lawyers Association in 2004 when the Medical Malpractice issue was at its zenith, joined the Illinois Channel Board, where he joined Dr. Neil Winston, who had served as President of the Chicago Medical Society in 2004.
+In November 2008, Keith Hebeisen (former president of the Illinois Trial Lawyers Association) joined the Illinois Channel Board.
+There he joined Dr. Neil Winston, who had served as president of the Chicago Medical Society.